General University Reference Utility

 Failure to comply with the requirements of this policy may result in the imposition of sanctions in accordance with disciplinary policies or labor agreements applicable to University employees, including termination of employment.
 Students who fail to comply with the requirements of this policy may be subject to imposition of sanctions in accordance with student disciplinary policies, including dismissal from the University.

-No Penn State employee may intimidate, threaten, coerce, discriminate against, or take retaliatory action against any person receiving health care or other services for exercising their rights under HIPAA.
+No University employee may intimidate, threaten, coerce, discriminate against, or take retaliatory action against any person receiving health care or other services, or for exercising their rights under HIPAA.

 AD20 - Computer and Network Security,